utkarshg6/helpful/Git.md

 Note: Every bad commit will have a new revert commit and its message.

-To revert a commit and provide message in command line
+To revert a commit and provide the message inside the command line

 ```zsh
 git revert --no-commit {bad-commit-hash}